Financial-Times/treecreeper/packages/tc-ui/README.md

 -   LargeText
 -   Number
 -   Relationship
+-   RichRelationship (i.e. a relationship which has annotations on the edge)
 -   Temporal
 -   Enum
 -   MultipleChoice

 See tc-schema-sdk/data-accessors/primitive-types.js to see which components are used for rendering which default primitive data types

+The 'CMS' pages do not make use of `Relationship` at present - all relationships use `RichRelationship`.
+This is in order to simplify the CMS code.
+The `Relationship` primitives are provided with an eye to two things
+- making wider use of them to render views in the wider Biz Ops ecosystem _without_ having to always use `_rel` properties in GraphQL
+- adding the ability to render `@cypher` driven properties in the CMS views at some point

 Each primitive component constitutes of one or more of the following: